TechByChoice/food-recall-app/TBC FDA API Tutorial Step by Step ver 0001.md

 4. Automated data fetching with `schedule`.

 In the next part, we’ll build a frontend using Next.js to display and interact with the data.
 Stay tuned!

+Did you enjoy reading this tutorial?
+Do you have any questions or need help using it?
+What would you like to learn next?

+Let me know in the comments below!
+Or use the chat bubble in the lower right to chat in real time.
+Schedule an appointment to talk and get a free hour of consulting using the chat bubble in the lower right corner of the screen.